klizhang/MOLA/README.md

 # MOLA-challenge

+#Deployment

+Deployed Front End and Back End using Microsoft Azure.

 #Fetching data

-Used Python with BeautifulSoup to scrape the data off MOLA website.
+Used Python with BeautifulSoup to scrape data off MOLA website.

 #Backend